 When you look at the Japanese spelling words, you will see that you are familiar with a lot of them.
-This is not only because of your affection towards the Japanese culture or your love of Anime.
-It also has to do with the fact that a lot of these Japanese words have been directly accepted into the English vocabulary.
+This is not only because of your affection towards the Asian culture or your love of Anime.
+It also has to do with the fact that a lot of these words have been directly accepted into the English vocabulary.

 You will find a lot of these words in different spelling bee word lists.
 Spelling bees like to incorporate words from different languages, origins, and culture.
 Hence, you are bound to run into one or more of these words at some point during your practice as well as during the competition.